sschwindt/hydroinformatics/docs/numerics/telemac3d.md

     + File format: `.qsl`
     + Prepare with any text editor

 Optional files such as a friction data file or a liquid boundary file can also be implemented, but are not featured here.
-Read more about input data files and their formats in the [*TELEMAC* introduction](../numerics/telemac.html).
+Read more about input data files and their formats in the [*TELEMAC* introduction](../numerics/telemac).

+(prepro-salome)=
-## Start SALOME-HYDRO {#prepro-salome}
+## Start SALOME-HYDRO

 With *SALOME-HYDRO* being installed in a directory called **/home/salome-hydro/appli_V2_2/** (adapt according to the installation directory and version of SALOME-HYDRO), launch *SALOME-HYDRO* (give it a moment to start up):